Welcome to Lambda Kappa Sigma, Alpha Iota Chapter

 Does your organization have a mission statement, catch phrase, or other marketing description?
 Information provided here may be used in university publications, websites, or other materials.

 "Lambda Kappa Sigma provides lifelong opportunities for women in pharmacy through professional excellence and personal growth."

 If your organization has selective membership, please describe the selection process.
 This may include a GPA requirement, try-outs, degree program, etc.

 To become a member of Lambda Kappa Sigma, a potential new member must be a Pre-Pharmacy or Pharmacy student.
 An average grade point of 2.5 is required for all potential new members.
 Upon attending an open recruitment event, the potential new member will fill out a Q and A and then have an interview.
 After that, they begin their orientation period with the help of their Big Sister and lamb pals, fellow new member candidates, and LKS sisters.
 Membership orientation lasts approximately 5 weeks, and upon completion, the New Member Candidate is initiated to Lambda Kappa Sigma and transitions to Collegiate member status.
 After becoming a collegiate member a GPA of 2.0 must be maintained to be a member in good standing.

 Why should people join?
 What makes your group special?
 What will students gain by being a member?

 Lambda Kappa Sigma provides opportunities to network with Professional and pre-pharmacy students as well as alumni who are upstanding leaders in the profession of pharmacy.
 We also provide varied community service opportunities in the Big Rapids community.
-Each year we host a speaker to discuss various women's health topics, which will be held in the new pharmacy facility in Grand Rapids this year.
+Each year we host a speaker to discuss various women's health topics,and we are working on having multiple professional event a year.

 Does your group have a fundraising, volunteer, or service initiative?
 Do you consistently work with a non profit organization?